 There's nothing better than biting into a juicy ear of corn.
 It's sweet and crunchy and a great way to kick off summer.
 I especially love to grill my corn cobs and slather them in butter right after they come off the grill.
-With six different corn varieties, it turns out there are plenty of uses for corn besides serving it as a side dish; Corn can be used in corn syrup, cornmeal, corn starch, even these colorful unicorn grits.
+With six different corn varieties, it turns out there are plenty of uses for corn besides serving it as a side dish; Corn can be used in corn syrup, cornmeal, corn starch, and even these colorful unicorn grits.

-If you plan on growing corn this year, why not try a new one that became insanely popular a few years back?
-Rainbow corn, also known as Glass Gem corn, is a unique variety of rainbow-colored corn that became popular in 2012 after a picture was posted on Facebook.
-Since there was such high demand for these corn seeds, the company that sells them, Native Seeds/SEARCH had to speed up production to keep up with consumer demand.
+If you plan on growing corn this year, why not try a new type of corn that became insanely popular a few years back?
+Rainbow corn, also known as Glass Gem corn, is a unique variety of rainbow-colored corn that became popular in 2012 after a picture went viral on Facebook.
+As with all things, increased demand for the colorful corn meant that their parent company had to speed up production to keep up with consumer demand.
 Native Seeds sells Glass Gem corn as well as several other varieties of seeds.
 Fortunately, demand has slowed down a little and it shouldn't be too hard to get your hands on this gorgeous corn.

 Whether you plan on eating rainbow corn or just using it for decorative purposes, there's no doubt you'll love the beauty from these multicolored cobs.